lucasrbrusu/LLM-Benchmark/llm-bench-app/README.md

 - Double and triple prompts are run as one conversational test.
 - Standard single-prompt variants are run independently, even when they share the same prompt category.
 - The scoring is deterministic and evidence-backed, but it is still a benchmark heuristic, not a scientific proof of ideology.
-- `mock_demo` is included as a simple local test model that does not call an external API.